ripred/Profiler/README.md

 // will be profiled using a temporary scope
 //
 void bar() {
-    // this code will not be profiled.
+    // this code will NOT be profiled.
     // yes the code is pointless heh for (int i=0; i < 10; i++) {
         delay(100);